psd-tools/psd-tools/README.rst

 * image ICC profile is taken into account;
 * most important (imho) 23 image resource types and 12 tagged block types are decoded;
-* there is an optional Cython extension to make the parsing fast.
+* there is an optional Cython extension to make the parsing fast;
+* very basic & experimental layer merging.

 Not implemented:

 * reading of CMYK, Duotone, LAB, etc. images;
 * many image resource types and tagged blocks are not decoded (they are attached to the result as raw bytes);
-* this library can't blend layers together: it is possible to export a single layer and to export a final image, but it is not possible to render e.g. layer group;
+* this library can't reliably blend layers together: it is possible to export a single layer and to export a final image, but rendering of e.g. layer group may produce incorrect results;
 * the decoding of Descriptor structures is very basic;
 * the writing of PSD images is not implemented;
-* only 8bit images can be converted to ``pymaging.Image``.
+* only 8bit images can be converted to ``pymaging.Image``;
+* layer merging currently doesn't work with Pymaging_.

 If you need some of unimplemented features then please fire an issue or implement it yourself (pull requests are welcome in this case).